MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/scheduled-catch-up-scans-microsoft-defender-antivirus.md

 - [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/)

 > [!NOTE]
 > By default, Microsoft Defender Antivirus checks for an update 15 minutes before the time of any scheduled scans.
 You can [Manage the schedule for when protection updates should be downloaded and applied](manage-protection-update-schedule-microsoft-defender-antivirus.md) to override this default.

-In addition to always-on real-time protection and [on-demand](run-scan-microsoft-defender-antivirus.md) scans, you can set up regular, scheduled scans.
+Also, to always-on real-time protection and [on-demand](run-scan-microsoft-defender-antivirus.md) scans, you can set up regular, scheduled scans.

 You can configure the type of scan, when the scan should occur, and if the scan should occur after a [protection update](manage-protection-updates-microsoft-defender-antivirus.md) or if the endpoint is being used.
 You can also specify when special scans to complete remediation should occur.